PHPWatch/WordPress-SameSite/readme.txt

 Without SameSite cookie, WordPress core and third party plugins must implement their own CSRF checks, which can be overlooked, [intentionally ignored](https://wordpress.org/plugins/comment-form-csrf-protection/), or sometimes not even have thought about, which can be the case for contributed plugin.
 This plugin attempts to solve this with  different take and complement existing solutions.

+== Screenshots ==

+1. Browser response containing the SameSite attribute in Setcookie headers.

 == Changelog ==

 = 1.5 =
 * Fixes a cookie expiration issue that was reported multiple times in the issue queue.
 Thanks to Jamie Magin (@jamagin at GitHub).

+= 2.0 =
+* Requires PHP 7.0+
+* Synced pluggable code from upstream for better compatibility with hooks.